anydigital/sveleven/src/index.md

 All `default` files are either super small, or automagically symlinked from https://github.com/anydigital/eleventy-bricks.

-And yes, `eleventy.config.js` is symlinked too, so no more JavaScript config to touch! ✨
+And yes, `eleventy.config.js` is symlinked too, so no more JavaScript config friction! ✨

 ### Local Development